All parking charges suspended at Dundee City Council car parks

 A three-week period of Level 4 lockdown measures are to be introduced in Scotland on Boxing Day, in an effort to prevent the spread of a new Covid-19 variant.

-The local authority has now made the decision to suspend all parking charges, in a move which will be reviewed in mid-January.
+The local authority has made the decision to suspend all parking charges from December 26, in a move which will be reviewed in mid-January.

 Mark Flynn, convener of Dundee City Council’s city development committee, said: “Under the Level 4 restrictions, the only people using our car parks and on-street parking should either be key workers, or those workers in our communities who are having to use bays or surface level spaces they wouldn’t normally be using.